 Obituary | Gary Mark Brashear

-Gary Mark Brashear, 74, passed away at his home in Kingman, Arizona, on Dec.
+Gary Mark Brashear, 54, passed away at his home in Kingman, Arizona, on Dec.
 19, 2019.
 He was born on Sept.
-1, 1945 to Marion and Kay Brashear in Riverside, California.
+1, 1945, to Marion and Kay Brashear, in Riverside, California

 Gary was full of life and would always be willing to drop what he was doing to help his family or friends, even when he didn’t have time!
 He enjoyed working on cars, especially his Mustang, which was his passion, along with collecting Hot Wheels for himself and his brother, Wayne.

-Gary is preceded by father, Marion Brashear; brother Michael Brashear; and grandparents Mark and Helen Simpkins and Lyman and Virginia Brashear.
+Gary is preceded by father; Marion Brashear, brother; Michael Brashear, grandparents; Mark and Helen Simpkins and Lyman and Virginia Brashear.

 Arrangements were placed in the care of Lietz-Fraze Funeral Home and Crematory.